open-resources/dash_curriculum/_sources/part1/chapter2.md

 - Interacting and updating an app
 ```

-By the end of this chapter you will know how to build and launch this inital app on your local browser:
+By the end of this chapter you will know how to build and launch this inital app on your local computer:

 ![first_app](./ch2_files/chap2-1.png)